 When it comes to soothing a fussy baby, first remember that there’s a reason your baby is crying so persistently.
 It isn’t simply to give you dark circles.
 The second thing to do is figure out what that reason is, so let’s dive in.

 This is the million-dollar question for parents, but again, there is a reason.
-Here are some of the more common culprits.
+Here are some of the more common culprits of a fussy baby.

-It’s likely the crying is occurring for one or multiple reasons on this list.
+It’s likely the fussing is occurring for one or multiple reasons on this list.
 If none of these explanations seem to fit or provide relief, contact your doctor for help.

 “Normal” can become a bit of a rabbit hole for new parents.
 Yes, it’s normal for babies to cry quite a bit—remember, it’s their only way of telling you something’s not right.
 Typically, it’s for one of the above explainable reasons.
 Newborns in particular will cry for two or three hours a day.
 Eventually, you’ll get the hang of being able to tell the difference in your baby’s cries and whether they’re fussing over a run-of-the-mill, easily fixable reason like hunger or a dirty diaper, or whether they’re experiencing a more intense issue.